StOoPiDU/Linktree-Alternative-Plus/README.md

 # A linktree alternative for /r/FreeGameFindings
 > A list of all the official Free Game Findings links and related platforms with some examples and and direct links to follow.
-Think a simply LinkTree website, but with included details when possible.
+Think a simple LinkTree website, but with included details when possible.
 > Feel free to clone this project and change the included content into whatever fits your needs.
 Please consider Starring this repo if you like! <3

 > Template code was used from here.
 I edited a lot of it since but I figured I should shout it out anyway: https://github.com/alisa-yar/Linktree-Alternative